ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological definition**

-Cytobands (cytological bands) are patterns observed on metahphase chromosomes after Giemsa staining.
-They correspond to relatively large regions of a chromsome.
-Cytobands were used as low-resolution representations of chromosomal location before nucleotide-level resolution became available.
+Cytobands (cytological bands) are patterns observed on metahphase chromosomes after staining with dye.

 **Computational definition**

 A CytobandLocation is a :ref:`Location` that is defined by a named chromosomal band within a species.
-A CytobandLocation conceptually represents a family of :ref:`SequenceLocations` within a species.
+Conceptually, a CytobandLocation represents a family of :ref:`SequenceLocations` within a species.

 **Information model**